zstumgoren/data-driven-news/src/_includes/bna/2024/assignments/beats-and-user-stories.md

 * Go to GitHub
 * Create a new *private* project called **bna-team-name**
-* Add your teammates and me (zstumgoren) as collaborators
+* Add your teammates and me (zstumgoren) as collaborators to the repo

 ### Create a team Slack channel